cisagov/cset/docs/trouble_shooting_dev.md

 Package issues when running `ng serve`

-Example: When Atampting to run the server, there is a issue that presents such as:
+Example: When attempting to run the server, there is a issue that presents such as:

 ```bash
 SyntaxError: Unexpected token 'if'